-- Use of advanced calculation methodologies based on internal operational loss data, scenarios and control factors and the business environment. - Establishing an operational risk model based on policies, processes, tools and methodologies that improve operational risk management in the companies, helping ultimately to reduce operational risk.
+- Use of advanced calculation methodologies based on internal operational loss data, external operational loss data, scenarios and control factors and the business environment. - Establishing an operational risk model based on policies, processes, tools and methodologies that improve operational risk management in the companies, ultimately helping to reduce operational risk.

-The entities must achieve these objectives, subject to current regulations, by basing their operational risk model around two pillars:
+The entities must achieve these objectives, subject to current regulations, by basing their operational risk model on two pillars: